ZsoltTanko/inline-llm-lens/docs/TROUBLESHOOTING.md

 # Troubleshooting

-These are the macOS-integration potholes we hit during MVP development.
+These are the macOS-integration potholes this project has hit during development.
 Read this before debugging anything that "should just work" but doesn't.
 Almost all of them are macOS quirks, not bugs in our code, but they require knowing the workaround.

 ## Quick triage